Employee workload stress

 • You may want to engage each employee in creating their own list, which you can review and put together into a team list.

-• This is simply a mathematical calculation which shows what is realistically possible.
+• This is a mathematical calculation which shows what is realistically possible.
 It is not a sign of weakness or poor management.

 • Be open to questions about the amount of time assigned to each task and the capacity of each employee.